Teradata/stacki-wiki/wiki/Configuration/Using-Attributes.md

 * Appliance: These values are added to or modified by those in the appliance list that this server belongs to.
 * Host: Host attributes assigned specifically to a given host are added or modified.

-This leaves us with a custom per-server list of attributes that will be used primarily for generating installation, but also for classification.
+This leaves us with a custom, per-server list of attributes that will be used primarily for generating installation, but also for classification.

-If you have set a global attribute default to "True" and it's set at an individual host level default to "False", during installation, when that attribute is called, it will evaluate to "False."
+If you have set a global attribute default to "True" and you've set the same attribute for an individual host to be "True," then during installation, when that attribute is called, it will evaluate to "False."

 This allows us to program our cluster rather than keeping multiple files around for different scenarios.
 We can program different configuration based on a defined attribute.

-#### Listing Attributes
+### Listing Attributes

 To see what attributes you have, use the "stack list command."